-- Factors Impacting the Products and/or Services: - Dormitory capacity The maximum number of beds available in our new dormitory (anticipated opening in summer of 2008) for residential students will be 34. - •Staffing level: The current number of staff limits the number of individuals that can participate in the center's programs. - •Customers living in certain areas of the state are hesitant to travel to Richmond to attend the rehab center. - Anticipated Changes to the Products and/or Services - As the use of assistive communication technology becomes more essential to independent functioning in personal, educational, and vocational arenas, the need to expand computer, note taker, and scanner instructional is becoming increasingly important.
+- Factors Impacting the Products and/or Services: Dormitory capacity The maximum number of beds available in our new dormitory for residential students is 34.
+Staffing level: The current number of staff limits the number of individuals that can participate in the center's programs. - Anticipated Changes to the Products and/or Services

+As the use of assistive communication technology becomes more essential to independent functioning in personal, educational, and vocational areas, the need to expand computer, note taker, and scanner instructional is becoming increasingly important.

 Orientation and Mobility instruction, which teaches the skills to travel independently in a variety of environments, has been shown to be a critical component in the overall success of customers in their educational and vocational endeavors as well as their overall independence and feeling of self worth.
 Our current complement of O & M Instructors is not able to provide a sufficient frequency of instruction to allow our students to become proficient in the skills of independent travel during their center program.
-Additional instructors are needed in this area.
+An additional O & M position has been added and we anticipate filling this position in Fiscal Year 2010.